-Student performance.
+1. Student performance.
 Average enrollment in all undergraduate AGEC courses remains high.
-Undergraduate classes average 60 students fall 2020 semester and 67 spring 2021 semester.
-The enrollment numbers may have peaked after several years of increases.
+Undergraduate classes average 65 students fall 2021 semester and 60 spring 2021 semester.
 Student performance was assessed by each instructor based on a combination of homework assignments, class projects, papers/presentations, and quizzes/exams.
 This combination of performance measures enabled each instructor to assess the student's ability to: (a) Grasp fundamental principles and how to apply them to problem solving (papers, projects); (b) Analyze data and apply quantitative tools (homework assignments); and, (c) Master written and oral communication skills, both individually and in a team environment (papers, presentations, projects).
 Exams in each course provided instructors with a concise measure of each student's ability to successfully master course content including principles, problem-solving skills, and ability to communicate.
 The average grade point average for undergrads is a 3.05.